-I know it’s common for home stagers and real estate agents to talk about the things you should do to get ready for listing photos if you are putting up homes for sale or furnished apartments for rent.
+I know it’s common for home stagers and real estate agents to talk about the things you should do to get ready for listing photos if you are putting up homes for sale as well as luxury apartments or furnished apartments for rent.

 Here, though, I’m going to provide a bit of relief and talk about 5 things you don’t have to worry about before photo day.

-When buyers visit homes for sale, they will absolutely open closet doors.
+When buyers visit single family or community homes for sale, they will absolutely open closet doors.
 They are looking to see how much space there is for their things, because let’s face it, storage space is a huge selling point…and we all have too much stuff!
 A stuffed closet tells a buyer that there isn’t enough space…even if there is!
-And we don’t get a second chance to make a first impression.
+And we don’t get a second chance to make a first impression so if you need to organize a bit of the clutter, consider getting a storage unit.

 But for picture day, no one will be taking pictures of your closets, so if you need to, feel free to throw some stuff into your closets that you don’t necessarily want to be in pictures.
 Just make sure to go through all of this before your first visit.